Dear Seniors,

 01. Should I oppose the same: - Opposing the actions or decisions of the employer is fraught with risk, as resistance from a newly joined employee will not be taken lightly.
 The employer could terminate you for teaching them wisdom.

 02. Quit the job immediately: - This option is also fraught with risk.
 Quitting a job without having a replacement at hand would be too imprudent.
-While the decision may give you solace for not being a party to the misdemeanours of the employer, it will impose a heavy cost on you.
+While the decision may give you solace for not being a party to the misdemeanors of the employer, it will impose a heavy cost on you.
 Second, your status will be unemployed and will erode your market value.
-Your joblessness will help the future employer to dictate their terms.
+Your joblessness will help the future employer dictate their terms.

-04 Do nothing: - Yes, this option can be exercised at least for 1-2 years.
+04. Do nothing: - Yes, this option can be exercised for at least 1-2 years.
 Just pass the time.
 Notwithstanding the mismatch in values, you can add value.
 You can cultivate your image as a talented, knowledgeable, and meticulous person.
-You can show such dedication that the employer should consider you as a unique person, and getting your replacement should be next to impossible.
+You can show such dedication that the employer should consider you a unique person, and getting your replacement should be next to impossible.
 This will help you gain the trust of your employer.
 Old habits die hard, and even after earning trust, the employer may not mend their ways.
 But at least the employer will not be dismissive of you.

 Personal feedback: - It is good to note that you have approached this forum to seek advice.
 Sometimes, the situation puts us on the horns of a dilemma, and we get confused.
 Your worry about the infringement of values is commendable.
 But then I recommend demonstrating one more value: introspection.
 Your post does not match the stature of an HR Manager.
 There are grammatical mistakes, and spell-check was also given a short shrift.
 I wish you had invested time in improving your business writing skills.
 More than being concerned about the employer's values, show concern for your career.
 If you do not take corrective action to eradicate this weakness, it could hold back your future growth.
 Whether to live with a shortcoming of poor English or systematically remove it is a decision you need to make expeditiously!